dotnet/runtime/src/libraries/System.Buffers/README.md

 * [../../coreclr/System.Private.CoreLib/src/System](../../coreclr/System.Private.CoreLib/src/System)

 ## Deployment
 [System.Buffers](https://www.nuget.org/packages/System.Buffers) is included in the shared framework.
-(TODO is this true?)
+The package does not need to be installed into any project compatible with .NET Standard 2.1; it only needs to be installed when targeting .NET Standard 2.0.